cees-elzinga/script.xbmc.hue.ambilight/README.md

 -----------

  - Ambilight mode doesn't work on a Raspberry Pi due to the way it renders video.
- - Support a variable number of lights
+ - Support a variable number of lights and groups

 Installation
 ------------

 The add-on requires two external Python libraries for the ambilight mode.
-If you don't care about the ambilight mode, there's also a stripped version of this add-on that works out of the box (https://github.com/cees-elzinga/script.xbmc.hue.stripped).
+If you don't care about the ambilight mode, the default version of this add-on works out of the box (https://github.com/cees-elzinga/script.xbmc.hue).

  - Python PIL